D. Watkins: Where Tomorrow's Aren't Promised

 Where Tomorrows Aren't Promised was published by Gallery Books in 2021.
-Watkins teamed up with NBA superstar Carmelo Anthony to document his journey from the gritty streets of Red Hook,Brooklyn and West Baltimore to the NBA.
+Watkins teamed up with NBA superstar Carmelo Anthony to document his journey from the gritty streets of Red Hook, Brooklyn and West Baltimore to the NBA.
 Kirkus writes "Many sports memoirs start with an origin story, but this one is more thought-provoking than one might expect.
 Kudos to Watkins, who shapes the narrative and rhythm without stepping on Anthony’s voice."

 Black Boy Smile: A Memoir in Moments

-Black Boy Smile was published by Legacy Lit and subsidiary of Hachette Books in 2022.
+Black Boy Smile was published in 2022 by Legacy Lit, a subsidiary of Hachette Books.
 Winner of the 2022 Paris Book Award for General Nonfiction, the book details Watkins's journey through the lens of masculinity in combination with his attempt to unlearn harmful toxic traits.
-Poet Nikki Giovanni praised Black Boy Smile saying “This is a book all young men should read.”
-Black Boy Smile received starred reviews from both Booklist who named the book as a Top Ten memoir of 2022 and Kirkus who ranked the book amongst the Best Nonfiction Books and Best Books about Black Life released in 2022, called the work “A startling and moving celebration of a brutal life transformed by language and love.”
+Poet Nikki Giovanni praised Black Boy Smile, saying "This is a book all young men should read."
+Black Boy Smile received starred reviews from both Booklist, which named the book as a top ten memoir of 2022 and Kirkus Reviews, which ranked the book amongst the best nonfiction books and best books about Black life released in 2022, calling the work "A startling and moving celebration of a brutal life transformed by language and love."

-Black Boy Smile was listed as New York Public Library’s Best Books for Adults in 2022, Shelf Awareness named it one of the best books of the year, and Aspire TV followed by listing the book as one of its Top 5 Celebrity Memoirs of the year.
+Black Boy Smile was listed as one of New York Public Library's best books for adults in 2022.
+Shelf Awareness named it one of the best books of the year, and Aspire TV followed by listing the book as one of its top five celebrity memoirs of the year.

 The Wire: The Complete Visual History

-"The Wire: The Complete Visual History" was published in 2022 by Insight Edition and distributed by Simon and Schuster.
-"After the success of HBO’s We Own This City, Watkins and The Wire creator David Simon collaborated on a 25 year, 245 page retrospective on what many call, "one of the most brilliant television shows of all time."
+The Wire: The Complete Visual History was published in 2022 by Insight Edition and distributed by Simon and Schuster.
+After the success of HBO's We Own This City, Watkins and The Wire creator David Simon collaborated on this retrospective of the critically-acclaimed show.

 Salon

-Watkins is currently an editor at large for the online magazine, Salon.
+Watkins was editor at large for the online magazine, Salon.